Quiri/quiri.github.io/_posts/2015-08-16-r-in-big-data-pipeline.md

 One last thing you might like to do is to set a cronjob.

 ```
-00 01 * * * python awesome.py --HiveTask1-timestamp `date --date='+1 days' +\%Y-\%m-\%d`
+0 1 * * * python awesome.py --HiveTask1-timestamp `date --date='+1 days' +\%Y-\%m-\%d`
 ```
-This one for example runs the whole thing at 1 everyday.
+This one for example runs the whole thing at 1 a.m everyday.

 ## Conclusion

-In this post I showed simple example of how to quickly convert your research R project into solid deployable product.
+In this post I've shown simple example of how to quickly convert your research R project into solid deployable product.
 This is not limited to simple R-hive integration but you can let R, spark, databases, stan/bugs, H2O, vowpal wabbit and millions of other data tools dance together as you wish. and you'll recognize R still plays a central role in the play.